arturdoruch/list-bundle/README.md

 composer require arturdoruch/list-bundle
 ```

-and register bundle in app kernel class.
+and register list-bundle and required other bundles in application Kernel class.

 In Symfony 3
 ```php